dgmouris/zero_to_api/README.md

     path('v1/auth/', include('djoser.urls')),
     path('v1/auth/token/', views.obtain_auth_token)
 ```

     PS. at the top you'll have to include the word include in the following line to get it to work.

 ```python
     from rest_framework.authtoken import views
     from django.urls import path, include
 ```

 - To be able to use this from your rest client you'll need specify the authentication classes that your project uses.
-We're using token authentication
+We're using token authentication to create our api.
 ```python
 REST_FRAMEWORK = {
     'DEFAULT_AUTHENTICATION_CLASSES': [